How to navigate the most eco-friendly fibres in fashion Read more

 Adidas have a host of sustainable initiatives currently in play, like their upcycled marine plastic waste initiative, Parley Ultraboost as well as Stella McCartney vegan Stan Smiths.
+This year alone, the company has produced up to 20 million pairs of shoes made from recycled plastics and by 2024 they will use only recycled polyester in all of their products.
 The streetwear favourite rates well in terms of ethical production, transparency and sustainable initiatives, plus, they’re a tried and tested favourite almost guaranteeing #30wears.

-These ethically made sneakers have basically broken the internet thanks to their cool minimalist design and celeb following.
+These ethically made sneakers have basically broken the internet thanks to their cool minimalist design and cult following.
 They’re made in Brazil from sustainably-sourced rubber, vegetable-tanned leather, organic cotton and uppers made from recycled bottles.
 Workers and suppliers are paid above minimum wage and work under ethical conditions.
-They can feel a little stiff at first but soften nicely after a few wears.
+Some styles can feel a little stiff as we’ve experiences first hand, they soften nicely after a few wears.

-Described as “the world’s most comfortable shoe”, All Birds are all about simplistic design.
-There’s no flashy logos here, just great shoes made from natural fibres like Merino wool, eucalyptus tree fibres and sugar cane.
+They’ve been described as “the world’s most comfortable shoe”, All Birds are all about simplistic design.
+There’s no flashy logos just great shoes made from natural materials like Merino wool, eucalyptus tree fibres and sugar cane.
 They also offer a 30-day return period, so if you don’t love them after a month you can return them, no questions asked.
+As well as sneakers they’ve just dropped a range of clothing too.

 Getting back to nature is at the core of Vivobarefoot.
 Its design philosophy is centred around sensory experience – we have over 200,000 nerve endings in our feet and letting our feet, well, be feet like our ancestors.
 Plus, each pair is made from 17 recycled bottles.
 They’re designed to last but if you do manage to wear them out they have a refurbishing program that’ll have you back hiking, jogging or just getting about in your everyday life in no time.